getcanoe/website/_posts/2018-01-16-canoe-alpha-2-out.markdown

 * URL handling is not yet done
 * The home tab with balances and pending is not updated automatically, pull down or switch between tabs to get it up to date.
 * Import wallet via file not implemented
-* ...and a bunch more of course!

-But all of the above will of course soon be fixed.
+...and a bunch more of course!
+But all of the above will eventually be fixed.

 # Security
-The security of the current model is based on people trusting us to not steal their money.
+The security of the current architecture is based on people trusting us to not steal their money.
 Kinda like any exchange.

 This is because currently Canoe uses the "wallet" parts of the RPC, which means Canoe is sending the seed (when you import, or when you create the wallet initially) through HTTPS to our server.
 So if a hacker gets root access to our servers, they can do some serious damage.

 We also haven't yet implemented the password mechanism, and the client side state (including seed) is stored in localstorage unencrypted.
 These are all **big fat security issues** but they only apply to the Alpha, they will all be fixed in the Beta!

 # Next Steps
 Development of Canoe continues and more and more people are joining the effort.
 We are at this moment four in the core team, spread out in Sweden, Japan, Saudi Arabia and the US.
 But we are many more hanging in the Discord.
+Any donations are spread out evenly among the core team members, as they come in.

 The dev branch has during the last week come quite a long way towards using a full client side wallet implementation based on the **raiwallet client side codebase**, which in turn is derived from [Chris Cohoat's excellent work in Nodejs](https://github.com/chriscohoat/rai-wallet).

-This means the Beta will look the same, but use the secure client-side-only approach that raiwallet.com uses.
+This means the Beta will look the same, but use a similar **secure client-side-only** approach that raiwallet.com uses.

 # Contribute
 Thank you for being part of this project at such an early stage!

 We invite anyone to contribute to Canoe.
 You can help us by joining as a developer, reporting issues, fixing bugs, translating, chatting encouraging words on discord - or donating some XRB.

-This is true Open Source, everything is done in the open. :)
+This is true Open Source, everything is done in the open.

 Regards, the Canoe Team (Göran, Rami, Josh, Mike)